zoffixznet/perl6.party/post/A-Request-to-Larry-Wall-to-Create-a-Language-Name-Alias-for-Perl-6.md

 ## No Full Rename

-While numerious members of the community would have liked to see a full language rename, there are also those who believe a full rename would be detrimental.
+While numerous members of the community would have liked to see a full language rename, there are also those who believe a full rename would be detrimental.
 The full rename at this point in time is also a lot more challenging due to the existence of books, websites, documentation, environmental variables, and dynamic variables in the language—all with the name "Perl" in them.

 As such, we are creating an alias only.
 One that does not have any reference to Perl in it (i.e. no "Perl++").
 If another name is truly as superior as the full-rename proponents claim it would be, I believe the alias can become a defacto name through its sheer amount of use.
 Thus, the creation of the alias can be seen as a means for the full-rename proponents to prove their claims.